You are welcome to try out the new site at https://beta.valueresearchonline.com

-The interest rate for the SSY is to be 75 basis points over the ten-year government bond yield.
-For the period April-June, 2018 the deposit will fetch an interest rate of 8.1 per cent.
-The rates will be revised every quarter and the new rates will be applicable to all the subscribers.
+The interest rate for SSY is to be 75 basis points over the ten-year government bond yield.
+For the period July-September, 2019 the deposit will fetch an interest rate of 8.4 per cent.
+The rates will be revised every quarter and the new rates will be applicable to all subscribers.

-The scheme has the exempt-exempt-exempt (EEE) model, where the deposits, the interest earned as well as the maturity amount are tax-free.
-The sum invested in the SSY scheme is eligible for tax deduction under Section 80C subject to a maximum of Rs 1.5 lakh.
+The scheme comes under the exempt-exempt-exempt (EEE) category, where the deposits, the interest earned as well as the maturity amount are tax-free.
+The sum invested in the SSY scheme is eligible for tax deduction under Section 80C subject to a maximum of Rs 1.5 lakh per year.
 On maturity, the entire amount, including the interest, is tax free.

 Where to Open the Account

 The account can be opened at any post office in India doing savings bank work or at any branch of a commercial bank authorised by the central government to open an account under Sukanya Samriddhi Account Rules, 2014.

 The parent/guardian can approach any post office or bank with the birth certificate of the girl child, along with the ID and address proof of the parent/guardian.